 Age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

-The descriptions below are short summaries of the full definitions of prohibited conduct, which can be accessed on pages 5-12 of the Policy.
+The descriptions below are short summaries of the full definitions of prohibited conduct, which can be accessed on the Policy.

 - Discrimination: Treating a person differently than others based on that person’s protected status when it is sufficiently serious to unreasonably interfere with or limit the ability to participate in, access, or benefit from the University’s programs and activities.
 Discrimination can include failing to provide reasonable accommodations for individuals with disabilities.

 - Harassment: A type of discrimination that happens when verbal, physical, electronic, or other behavior based on a person’s protected status interferes with their participation in the University’s programs and activities and it either creates an environment that a reasonable person in similar circumstances and with similar identities would find hostile, intimidating, or abusive; or where submitting to or rejecting the conduct is used as the basis for decisions that affect the person’s participation in the University’s programs and activities.